-All imported food and goods are subject to a conformity control at the ports of entry by a joint team composed of inspectors from the Ministries of Commerce, Agriculture, Customs, and Transport in accordance with the terms and conditions under the provisions of the Executive Decree No 90-39 of January 30, 1990, (published in JO.
-No 05 of January 31, 1990) as amended and supplemented.
+All imported food and goods are subject to a conformity control at the ports of entry.
+A joint team composed of inspectors from the Ministries of Commerce, Agriculture, Customs, and Transport perform this control in accordance with the terms and conditions under the provisions of the January 30, 1990 Executive Decree No 90-39, (published in JO.
+No 05 on January 31, 1990) as amended and supplemented.